Prince William Sound photos

 More than three thousand shoreland miles of bays, coves, and deep fjords comprise the prized seacoast region of this famous Sound.
 Exceeding the combined area of Massachusetts, Connecticut, and Rhode Island, this sheltered waterway contains the greatest diversity of habitats found along the entire Eastern Pacific Coast, including the world’s northernmost temperate rainforest.

 Chugach National Forest

-The Chugach National Forest is a 5.6 million acre National Forest that borders the waters and mountains surrounding Prince William Sound, including the eastern Kenai Peninsula and the delta of the Copper River.
-It is the second largest forest in the U.S. national forest system and is the northernmost national forest.
-It was originally designated in 1907 by Theodore Roosevelt and was originally 23 million acres in size.
+The Chugach National Forest is a 5.6 million-acre National Forest that borders the waters and mountains surrounding Prince William Sound, including the eastern Kenai Peninsula and the delta of the Copper River.
+It is the second-largest forest in the U.S. national forest system and is the northernmost national forest.
+It was initially designated in 1907 by Theodore Roosevelt and was originally 23 million acres in size.
 Approximately one-third of the area of the forest is rocks and ice.

 Glaciers of Prince William Sound

-Prince William Sound is home to some of the most spectacular and easily viewed glaciers in Alaska.
-Tour boats and cruise ships take visitors on sightseeing and wildlife viewing excursions in the Sound.
-College Fjord and Harriman Fjord are common destinations because of their dramatic mountain scenery and abundant tidewater glaciers.
+Prince William Sound is home to some of Alaska’s most spectacular and easily viewed glaciers.
+Tour boats and cruise ships take visitors sightseeing and wildlife-viewing excursions in the Sound.
+College Fjord and Harriman Fjord are common destinations because of their dramatic mountain scenery and great tidewater glaciers.

 Wildlife and marine life